visit a lecture or watch movie (2D or 3D) in our small lecture hall (Kinosál)

 Fulldome movies or shows in Sál planetária are the main attraction of Planetárium Ostrava.
 They are projected onto a rounded surface which creates a unique visual experience.
 They are usually preceded by a live presentation about current night sky.

-The shows are usually both entertaining and educational.
+The shows are both entertaining and educational.
 They are often related to astronomy, astrophysics, Earth science, aerospace, but also to history, biology, arts etc.

 Live presentations about stars, constellations, planets etc. are usually in Czech language.
 For most shows we have an English audio track.
 If you want to listen to narration in English or in other language, simply ask for a wireless device with a receiver at the reception desk.
 You can also ask our guides.